MetaSICL: Globalizing Auditory LLMs for Underserved Speakers and Languages via Meta Speech In-Context Learning: Methodology

 \section{Methodology}

-We propose \textbf{Speech In-Context Learning Adaptation-Tuning (SICL-AT)}, a post-training recipe that explicitly teaches an auditory LLM to inference conditioned on a small set of in-context audio demonstrations.
+We propose \textbf{MetaSICL}, a post-training recipe that explicitly teaches an auditory LLM to inference conditioned on a small set of in-context audio demonstrations.
 Figure~\ref{fig:overview} illustrates the motivation and overall framework.
 Algorithm~\ref{alg:training-overview} summarizes the training procedure, and Table~\ref{tab:training-data} lists the data used in each stage.
+We apply MetaSICL to two auditory LLM backbones---Qwen2.5-Omni \citep{Qwen2.5-Omni} and MiMo-Audio \citep{coreteam2025mimoaudio}---updating only lightweight LoRA adapters to avoid overfitting.\footnote{We update LoRA adapters (rank $8$, $\alpha=32$) inserted into the language backbone of each model; all other parameters are frozen.}